culvertsoft/mgen/index_m_feature_roadmap.md

  * Support for Xml Schema
  * Support for JSON Schema

-We also have some sketches for something we call [MNet](https://github.com/culvertsoft/mnet/) (working name), which is intended to be a language- agnostic communication layer.
+We also have some sketches for something we call [MNet](https://github.com/culvertsoft/mnet/) (working name), which is intended to be a language agnostic communication layer.